 - Improve outcomes for staff through enhanced professional practice and through linking the framework to staff development plans;

-- Ensure that findings from monitoring and review are dealt with appropriately; commending work that satisfies the framework conditions and dealing constructively with potential improvements; and
+- Ensure that findings from quality monitoring and review are dealt with appropriately; commending work that satisfies the framework conditions and dealing constructively with potential improvements; and

 - Communicate effectively to all staff all outcomes from reviews.

-On an operational level, senior staff, each responsible for their areas of expertise, meet regularly to ensure the effective implementation of strategy and processes and their continual evaluation and review.
+On an operational level, senior staff, each responsible for their areas of expertise, meet regularly to ensure the effective implementation of the strategy and processes and their continual evaluation and review.

-Course management structures are in place to provide formal reporting lines for the relevant areas of the Quality Framework, and we have a range of committees that feed in to this structure.
+Programme management structures are in place to provide formal reporting lines for the relevant areas of the Quality Framework, and we have a range of committees that feed in to this structure.
 Cross-membership of committees by senior staff with responsibilities for quality management allows all groups to remain informed of key quality activities.